-Seidler and the members of our board of directors who are affiliated with Seidler, by the terms of our certificate of incorporation to be in effect upon completion of this offering, will not be required to offer us any transaction opportunity of which they become aware and could take any such opportunity for themselves or offer it to other companies in which they have an investment, unless such opportunity is expressly offered to them solely in their capacity as our directors.
-We, by the terms of our certificate of incorporation to be in effect upon completion of this offering, will expressly renounce any interest in any such corporate opportunity to the extent permitted under applicable law, even if the opportunity is one that we would reasonably be deemed to have pursued if given the opportunity to do so, unless such opportunity is expressly offered to any director or officer in his or her capacity as our director or officer.
-Our certificate of incorporation to be in effect upon completion of this offering cannot be amended to eliminate our renunciation of any such corporate opportunity arising prior to the date of any such amendment.
+Seidler and the members of our board of directors who are affiliated with Seidler, by the terms of our amended and restated certificate of incorporation, will not be required to offer us any transaction opportunity of which they become aware and could take any such opportunity for themselves or offer it to other companies in which they have an investment, unless such opportunity is expressly offered to them solely in their capacity as our directors.
+We, by the terms of our amended and restated certificate of incorporation, expressly renounce any interest in any such corporate opportunity to the extent permitted under applicable law, even if the opportunity is one that we would reasonably be deemed to have pursued if given the opportunity to do so.
+Our amended and restated certificate of incorporation cannot be amended to eliminate our renunciation of any such corporate opportunity arising prior to the date of any such amendment.
 Seidler or its affiliates may also acquire competing businesses that may not be attractive to us, and have no obligation to refrain from acquiring competing businesses.
 Any competition could intensify if an affiliate or subsidiary of Seidler were to enter into or acquire a business similar to our specialty retail operations.
 Seidler or its affiliates may enter into or acquire a competing business in the future.